 A great way to enhance the effectiveness of your tradeshow booth is to give away lots of samples.

-Setup a big red “FREE SAMPLES” sign to attract attention and be proactive in standing out the front of your booth and pulling people in to take a look at your products.
+Set up an extensive red “FREE SAMPLES” sign to attract attention and be proactive in standing out the front of your booth and pulling people in to look at your products.

-This all aimed at making your stall more popular than others, foot traffic is everything.
+This aimed to make your stall more popular than others.
+Foot traffic is everything.

-The second thing you can do is to walk around the tradeshow yourself and speak to other stall holders with related (but non-competing) products.
+You can also walk around the tradeshow yourself and speak to other stallholders with related (but non-competing) products.
 Be upfront about what you’re trying to do and ask for contact numbers and referrals.

-If you spend a bit of time getting to know other business people at the event – and I mean really genuinely getting to know them – you’ll not only make some industry friends but you might walk away with a Rolodex full of great leads to follow up with.
+If you spend some time getting to know other business people at the event – and I mean genuinely getting to know them – you’ll not only make some industry friends, but you might walk away with a Rolodex full of great leads to follow up with.

-Being able to lead into a conversation with “Mary from Some Other Business told me to get in touch with you for a chat” is so much better than just raw cold calling and immediately breaks down their apprehension about dealing with you.
+Leading into a conversation with “Mary from Some Other Business told me to get in touch with you for a chat” is much better than raw cold calling and immediately breaks down their apprehension about dealing with you.

-Sending product samples via the post is one of the most commonly used methods that manufacturing companies use to create leads with new companies to purchase their products.
-Direct mail is definitely not dead!
+Sending product samples via post is one of the most commonly used methods that manufacturing companies use to create leads with new companies to purchase their products.
+Direct mail is not dead!

-There’s no reason why you can’t do it as well as a wholesaler of goods.
+There’s no reason you can’t do it as well as a goods wholesaler.